cometeme/compress-office/README.md

 ## Installing

-Clone this repo first：
+Clone this repo first:

 ```
 git clone https://github.com/cometeme/compress-office.git
 ```

-Then we need ：
+Then we need:

 1. ImageOptim: https://github.com/ImageOptim/ImageOptim
 2. Python 3.8 (and you need to install `rich` package via `pip`)
 3. trash: https://github.com/ali-rantakari/trash
 4. fd (Optional, can optimize searching speed): https://github.com/sharkdp/fd

-If you have Homebrew，run these command to install (or install manually):
+If you have Homebrew，run these commands to install dependencies (or install manually):

 ```
 brew install imageoptim python@3.8 trash
 pip3.8 install rich
 ```

 Then start ImageOptim, open "Preferences" menu and modify the settings.
 You can choose to perform lossless or lossy compression on the pictures in the document.
-The former can maintain the image quality, while the latter can better reduce file size.
+The former can maintain the image quality, while the latter can better reduce size.
 You can also choose whether to remove EXIF information.
-EXIF contains informations about the time, location and camera information.
+EXIF contains informations about the time, gps and camera settings.
 Removes EXIF in the picture can better protect your privacy.

 ## Usage